Alfresco/alfresco-js-api/src/api/model-rest-api/docs/AspectsApi.md

  */
   'maxItems': 56 /*  | The maximum number of items to return in the list.
 If not supplied then the default value is 100.
  */
+  'include':  /*  | Returns additional information about the aspect.
+The following optional fields can be requested:
+* properties
+* mandatoryAspects
+* associations
+ */
 };